Walking tour sold out

 Walking with Kubrick is a collaboration between the Design Museum and UAL, the official academic partner of the Design Museum for Stanley Kubrick: The Exhibition.
 Drawing on original research from The Stanley Kubrick Archive held at the Archives and Special Collections Centre, UAL.

-July's walking tour is now sold out.
+July and September walking tours are now sold out.

 Rebecca is a current MA student at the University of Arts London.
 She is the writer of a film script, sketch show, and play.
 Throughout her career, the work of Stanley Kubrick has been a constant inspiration.